Lele521/ucsb-cs56-f17.github.io/_lab/lab02.md

 out to you by email and posted on the "Instructor Announcements" forum in Gauchospace.

-Do NOT simply change the PolynomialTest.java file.
-We will test your program against the original PolynomialTest.java file (with any corrections that are distributed).
+Do NOT simply change the `PolynomialTest.java` file.
+We will test your program against the original `PolynomialTest.java` file (with any corrections that are distributed).

-You may ADD tests to PolynomialTest.java, but you may not CHANGE the tests that are listed there or delete tests, unless you have been told to do so in an email from the instructor.
+You may ADD tests to `PolynomialTest.java`, but you should not CHANGE the tests that are listed there or delete tests, unless you have been told to do so in an email from the instructor.